matloff/R-vs.-Python-for-Data-Science/README.md

 Note:  In using the term "Tidyverse," I am not including pre-existing projects by Hadley Wickham, e.g. ggplot2 (which I use a lot) and dplyr.
-Instead, I am referring to things such as tibbles and pipes.
+Instead, I am referring to things such as tibbles and pipes, and the plethora of unnecessary extra functions Tidyverse advocates burden students with learning, on top of rudimentary base R.

 It might be more acceptable if the Tidyverse were superior to ordinary R, but in my opinion it is not.
 It makes things more difficult for